 New Students

-All of us in the Dance and Movement Studies Program look forward to meeting you and introducing you to the many ways to study dance on this campus.
+All of us in the Dance and Movement Studies Program look forward to meeting you and introducing you to the many ways to study dance on this campus!
+Below please find dates for events at the beginning of the school year, followed by suggestions for dance classes to take during your first year.

 Dance Informational Meeting